gianlucamazza/lstm_forecast/README.md

 - `learning_rate`: Learning rate for the optimizer.
 - `model_path`: Directory to store the trained model.
 - `indicator_windows`: Dictionary containing the window sizes for the technical indicators.
-- `frequency`: Frequency of the data, e.g., 'B' for business days or 'D' for daily.
+- `data_resampling_frequency`: Frequency of the data, e.g., 'B' for business days or 'D' for daily.
 - `target`: Target variable for prediction.
 - `best_features`: List of best features selected for training from the feature selection process.
 [Optional]